 Used Holden Parts.
 You've seen them, you probably bought them.
-Maybe from a Facebook seller or even e-bay.
+Maybe from a Facebook seller or even e-bay or a "Specialties" seller.
 But there is one thing that I have been seeing pop up over and over again... and that is used Holden Air Bags such as these below.

 You seen them for sale maybe you even bought one!
 I mean, everyone who does the "Holden" conversion eventually wants a Holden Airbag to make their "conversion" complete, right?